Pslydhh/sebr/README.md

 # Scalable Epoch-Based Reclamation
-SEBR as a general scheme based on C++17 to reclaim memory safely in Multithreading scenario.
+SEBR as a general scheme based on C++17 to reclaim memory safely in multithreading scenario.
 - It's also could called "**Small Epoch-Based Reclaimation**", as It work on the basis of such a fact: Reclaim all memorys below smallest epoch.
 - Or It's means "**Self-Management Epoch-Based Reclaimation**", because it handle the cooperation and race between many threads and many concurrent data structures very well.